Listapad: The International Film Critics Jury gives the following awards

 All judges have a right to award special prizes for the main film professions.

 Listapad Bronze Audience Award for best feature film is given according to the results of preference vote.
-The audience may vote for all the feature film programs (except Retrospective Screenings).
+The audience can vote for all the feature film programs (except Retrospective Screenings).

-The Prize "For Humanism and Spirituality in the Cinema" awarded to the author of a film in competition which contains spiritual, humanistic and moral problematic (instituted by Alexander Lukashenko, the President of the Republic of Belarus).
-In 2013 Lithuanian actor Juozas Budraitis was awarded with this prize.
+The Prize "For Humanism and Spirituality in the Cinema" is awarded to the author of a competition film on spiritual, humanistic and moral questions.
+The award was instituted by Alexander Lukashenko.
+In 2013 Lithuanian actor Juozas Budraitis won this prize.